offlinehoster/ansible-slackfullmemberadd/README.md

 * `slackteamname:` (string) - your teamname at Slack
 * `token:` (string) - your token for access this api (get/create it here https://api.slack.com/web)

-Dependencies
+## Dependencies
 ------------
-nothing special
+nothing special - but you may use just the latest version of ansible if possible.

-Good to know
+## Good to know
 ------------
 This is not an official usage for the /api/users.admin.invite uri by Slack.
 It's working good since a while, so i decide to automate this process by using ansible.

 Example Playbook
 ----------------